BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...
 ```

-The ISC_Data interface together with _member_names and _member_ptrs fields allow the CS to perform most of the UI, MySQL DB and SP interactions.
+The ICS_Data interface together with _member_names and _member_ptrs fields allow the CS to perform most of the UI, MySQL DB and SP interactions.
 The final derived CS types would not need to define/satisfy the ffollowing interface:
 - Has_Member_Types concept,
 - Json_Compatible concept,